JortJL/multimeter-uncertainty/README.md

 - When you get past that there will be a little pop-up screen asking you how much you messured. voltage AC has two pop-   up screens because the Hz on which you messured also plays a big role there.
 - And final, you get a last pop-up with what you messured, the fitting uncertainty and the unit in which you messsured.

 ## second release v0.2.0
 the second release is out!!
 first of all, the interface is way better. it is easier to operate as well and a lot of mistakes have been taken out as well.
 Not only is the app better, it is also more efficient.
-If you want to download the raw code you can search for a file called "multimeter_ultra second release" and copy the file or go to the release and download a file (tag v0.2.0).
+If you want to download the raw code you can search for a file called `multimeter_ultra_second_release` and copy the file or go to the release and download a file (tag v0.2.0).

 some of the updates are:
 - When you accidentaly enter commas instead of dots it will accept both without trouble.